Charles Deering: Family

 In 1883, Deering had married Marion Dennison Whipple, the daughter of Major General William Dennison Whipple.
 The Deerings had three children: Roger, Marion, and Barbara (later Mrs. Richard Ely Danielson).

 On July 6, 1914, Deering's daughter Marion (1887–1965) married Chauncey McCormick in Paris over his objections.
 After a civil ceremony, a religious rite was held at James Deering's Paris residence.
 Mrs. McCormick became a patron of art in Chicago and "one of the nation's richest women".
 Her son Brooks McCormick (1917–2006) was the last family member to head International Harvester.

 Death and memorial library

-Charles Deering died February 5, 1927, in Miami.
+Deering died on February 5, 1927, in Miami, and was buried at Graceland Cemetery in Chicago.
 In 1930, construction began on the Charles Deering Library at Northwestern University in Evanston, Illinois.
 Funding was provided primarily through donations made by the Deering, McCormick, and Danielson families.
 Dedicated in 1933, it served as Northwestern's primary library until 1970, when an adjacent library was constructed.
 The Deering Library now houses certain special collections of the Northwestern University Library, along with art, music, and the University Archives.
-Deering's son Roger (1884–1936) also was an art patron and benefactor to Northwestern.
+Deering's son Roger (1884–1936) was also a patron of the arts and a benefactor of Northwestern.